jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-1b.md

 - His employment also depends on the occasional calls of his customers.
   - It is not interruptible by the weather.

-17 When the trades which usually afford constant employment do not bring constant employment, the wages in those trades are always higher than the wages of common labour.
+{{< s v="17" >}} When the trades which usually afford constant employment do not bring constant employment, the wages in those trades are always higher than the wages of common labour.

 In London, almost all journeymen artificers can be hired and dismissed by their masters daily and weekly in the same way as day-labourers.
 The lowest order of artificers in London are journeymen tailors.